 However, besides the pitch itself, there are a few more practical steps you need to take when preparing for your presentation.
 Especially if you need to supply your own technology, use their computer/monitor setup, or even if this detail is unclear, here are some tips you should consider before walking into your pitch:

-• Ensure you have a stable internet connection or bring your own mobile internet device
+- Ensure you have a stable internet connection or bring your mobile internet device

-• Open all necessary tabs to your presentation and close all other windows
+- Open all necessary tabs for your presentation and close all other windows

 3. Interact and Engagement